TRUMP ACCOUNTS FOR KIDS AND THE $1000 INVESTMENT FOR NEWBORNS : WHAT PARENTS NEED TO KNOW

 No tax deductions for contributions

-May not offer as many investment options or flexibility as 529 plans or custodial brokerage accounts
+May not offer as many investment account options or flexibility as 529 plans or custodial brokerage accounts

 Trump Accounts vs. Other Kids' Investment Accounts